 To overcome this problem, the Swiss master watchmaker Jean-Marc Wiederrecht (the one who, together with Roger Dubuis, invented and patented the retrograde indicator complication, which is now widely used throughout the industry) decided to use an optical illusion.
 He took a pair of three-armed second hands, put them on the same axis and forced them to rotate in opposite directions –one clockwise and the other — counterclockwise– with the same speed.

-Since the rotation of hands is visible only through a tiny display window at 6 o’clock, there is a perfect illusion of the same second hand moving every second to and fro, like a tiny metronome.
+Since the rotation of hands is visible only through a tiny display window at 6 o’clock, there is a perfect illusion of the same second hand moving every second back and fro, like a tiny metronome.
 Perfect!

 As usual, the watch will be issued as a limited edition.
 There will be only three hundred pieces: a 100 in rose gold, a 100 in yellow gold and a 100 in white gold.